ZetongJia/CIS581Project3A/3b/README.md

    4. ***object_track.py*** reads all frames in the input video and generate the output video with updated bounding boxes and all trace points.

       We discard every nan box, which usually means a feature has already moved out of the image.

+      For **"Medium.mp4"**, we invoke `getFeatures()` if feature points is fewer than 8.
+We also increase x (y) length of a bounding box by 20 if this box's x(y) length is shorter than last bounding box minus 10 so that we can keep the bounding box's area as long as possible.

    5. ***helpers.py*** contains several tool functions.
 2. Input Videos